jodros/extend.sile/README.md

 ## Requirements

-I can't say whether it works with older versions of SILE since I'm always using the latest one and won't waste my time testing it.
+I can't tell whether it works with older versions of SILE...
 LuaRocks will automatically install the dependencies if you don't have them yet:

 - [lua-toml](https://github.com/jonstoler/lua-toml)